uodeeb/Egyptourism-app/README.md

 *   This project is using [React Native Web](https://github.com/necolas/react-native-web) as a base for responsive app build.

-* The project is forked mainly as an empty template form [codesandbox](https://codesandbox.io/)
+* The project is forked mainly as an empty template from [codesandbox](https://codesandbox.io/)

 ## Contributing